soulshined/fthtml/readme.md

 Notes:
 - Import supports relative paths (ex: "../../header")
+> It is important to note that an imported files' import statements do not import relative to that imported file, instead all imported files are relative to the ROOT directory, this is fine for top level folders, but when nesting imports it gets tricky to follow.
+When in doubt, we recommend to use `import './<full path>'` to ensure the file is found starting from the root
 - Import DOES NOT support absolute urls
 - It is REQUIRED that the imported file be .fthtml syntax
 - It is REQUIRED that you omit the extension